Welcome to Hillcrest Middle School's

 The Health Office provides on-campus health screenings, assessments and education, as well as first-aid and nursing care for students and staff.
 The Health Office is NOT A PRIMARY CARE FACILITY OR URGENT CARE.
 BY law, the nurse is not allowed to make a medical diagnosis, prescribe treatments or medications.
 When accidents or illness occur during school hours, basic first-aid and/or emergency care will be given according to the Az State Board of Nursing standards and practices.
 The nurse may suggest further medical follow up in certain circumstances.
 Further care and follow up is the responsibility of the parents.

 Parent and Emergency Contacts/Health History Form: Parents are required to complete an Emergency Contact and Health History Form for each of their children every year.
 PLEASE ensure that all contact information is accurate and correct for parental and emergency contacts.
 These forms contain vital information should your child become ill or injured at school.
 It also provides the school nurse with a brief insight into any medical conditions your child may have that could affect them while at school.
 So please be sure to accurately document any medical condition/s on this form and alert the Health Center if there are any changes in your child's health condition so changes/updates can be made in their medical file.
+Please also be sure to notify the school of any changes in address or phone number so that updates can be made to your child's record.
 Student's will only be released to those persons indicated on this form and a Photo ID is required to pick up any child during the school day.

 Screenings Conducted at School: